BakrIbrahimi/get_next_line/README.md

 ## Info

-The aim of this project is to create a function that return a line ended by a new line ('\n') read in a file descriptor
+The aim of this project is to create a function that return a line ended by a new line ('\n') read in a file descriptor.

+- Status: finished
+- Result: 125%
+- Observations: (null)